-Standard: 82.01.06 Action: Audit

-Division: Special Operations Effective Dates: January 01, 2013 - December 31, 2013
+Standard: 82.01.06 Action: Audit Division: Special Operations Effective Dates: January 01, 2016 - December 31, 2016

-82.1.6 The agency has a process for maintaining security of central records computer systems, to include:
+82.1.6 The agency has a process for maintaining security of central records computer systems, to include:a) Data back-up;

-- a) Data back-up;

 - b) Storage;

 - c) Access security; and

 - d) Password audits, at least annually.

-Records Management

-IV A

-- A. Security Precautions and Accessibility for Department Records - 1.
+Records Management Section 06.07 IV A A. Security Precautions and Accessibility for Department Records 1.
 The Records Bureau Supervisor will control the accessibility of all reports, records, and other information stored in the Records Bureau.
-Sensitive information shall be placed in locked file cabinets or under a limited access code in the department s computerized records management system (RMS). - 2.
-In order to provide physical security and control access to department files, access to the Records Bureau is limited to the following persons: - a) The Director of Public Safety; - b) The Command Staff; - c) The Records Supervisor; - d) Public Safety Technicians; and - e) Other persons authorized by the Records Bureau Supervisor. - 3.
-Central records information is accessible to operations personnel at all times through the department=s RMS, or through the Records Bureau Supervisor on an on-call status. - 4.
-At least annually, the Records Bureau Supervisor will audit the RMS for verification of all passwords, access codes and any access violations.
+Sensitive information shall be placed in locked file cabinets or under a limited access code in the department s computerized records management system (RMS).2.
+In order to provide physical security and control access to department files, access to the Records Bureau is limited to the following persons: a) The Director of Public Safety; The Command Staff; b) c) The Records Supervisor; d) Public Safety Technicians; and e) Other persons authorized by the Records Bureau Supervisor.
+3. Central records information is accessible to operations personnel at all times through the department's RMS, or through the Records Bureau Supervisor on an on-call status.
+4. At least annually, the Records Bureau Supervisor will audit the RMS for verification of all passwords, access codes and any access violations.

-The following audit contains information which documents a review of the Department's Computerized Records Management System (LawTrak).
+After a thorough review of Department's Computerized Records Management System (LawTrak), no access violations to the RMS were discovered during the specified time period.
 This audit includes a review of passwords issued to agency personnel, user rights, access codes, and a determination of any access violations.